Publishing

 Hosts

 Lauren Nossett is a professor turned novelist and the award-winning author of the thrillers The Resemblance and The Professor.
 Described as "elegant and thoughtful" by The New York Times and "impossible to put down" by Paste Magazine, The Resemblance won the ITW Thriller Award for Best First Novel.
 Her next novel, Indie Darling, will be released in July 2026.
-Lauren is also […]
+Lauren is the […]

 Rea Frey